n3rdysouth/openai-chrome-extension/README.md

 3. Enable Developer Mode by toggling the switch in the upper right corner.
 4. Click on "Load unpacked" and select the directory where you cloned or extracted the extension.
 5. The extension should now be installed and visible in your Chrome toolbar.
+6. Generate an API key at https://platform.openai.com/organization/api-keys to use during the extension setup.

 ## Usage

 1. Click on the extension icon in the Chrome toolbar to open the popup.
-2. Enter a chat prompt or click on the "Generate Meta Description" button.
+2. Enter a chat prompt or click "SEO" and the "Generate Meta Description" button to use.
-3. Copy the generated response or meta description to your clipboard by clicking the appropriate button.
+3. Copy the generated response to your clipboard by clicking the "Copy to Clipboard" button.

 ## Feedback